Halden: Sports

 The Halden VBK volleyball club plays in the Premier Division, and while the local ice hockey team Comet did play in the GET-league (Norway's highest ice hockey division) for some years, but they ran into some financial problems in 2008/2009, and is now in division 1.
 Halden also has many football clubs, the biggest of them, Kvik Halden FK, plays in the Norwegian Second Division.
 The two handball clubs, Tistedalens TIF in the first division and HK Halden, have teams for children, youth and adults.

 One of Norway's few curling centres lies in Halden.
 Halden Curling Center is host to East-Norway 1 division.
 In addition there is a separate amateur league with two divisions.
 Several curlers from Halden have won Norwegian championships and competed internationally.

 Halden's forests are a good place for orienteering; and hiking, canoeing, boating, fishing, and gymnastics are also popular sports amongst Halden's population.

 Halden's prison

-Halden is one of Norway's highest-security jails.
+Halden fengsel is one of Norway's highest-security jails.
 It has acquired a “reputation as the world's most humane prison.”
 The architectural design of this prison is not like other prisons.
 The conditions inside the prison have been made as much like life outside the walls as possible.
 It is in fact to create an environment “as unprisonlike as possible.”
 This reflects the flagship of the Norwegian justice system, which focuses on rehabilitation rather than punishment.